 All dogs must be fitted with a microchip before licensing.
 Microchipping helps to identify dogs if they go missing.

 Where can I get my dog microchipped?

 Most vets offer a microchipping service.
-Animal welfare groups such as the Dogs Trust, can also fit dogs with chips.
+Animal welfare groups such as the Dogs Trust (link opens in new window), can also fit dogs with chips.